Blog

 Spoon Theory: Why 3 warehouse shifts drain me more than 5 office days - autism energy management

-What Is Spoon Theory?
-I'll Show You How Autism Drains My Energy 3x Faster
+Spoon Theory: Why Autism Drains My Energy 3x Faster Than Neurotypicals

 Ever run out of energy completely?
 If you're autistic, you know exactly what I mean.
 Learn how spoon theory explains our unique energy challenges.